show/hide words to know

 Below is a list of phenotypes easily identified in humans that follow the pattern of Mendelian inheritance.
 Look at yourself in the mirror to see if you carry the dominant or recessive alleles for these traits.

 |No cheek dimples (recessive)|

 |Widow's peak (dominant)||No Widow's peak (recessive)|

 The expression of traits, however, is often far more complicated than in those listed above or those which Mendel observed in his garden.
 Sometimes tens, or even hundreds of genes can play a role in just one trait!
 In some cases, genes can block or exaggerate processes in the cell which change the visible phenotype.
-In other cases, environment factors such temperature, light and nutrient levels influence the development of a phenotype.
+In other cases, environmental factors such temperature, light, and nutrient levels influence the development of a phenotype.
 Below is a list of traits in humans involving interaction between multiple genes.